 The event is organised by KORA Explore GmbH (“the organisation”), in collaboration with local authorities, offices and volunteers.

-The event is a 116km running race on high, alpine trails, run as either a stage race or an ultramarathon.
+The event is a 170km and 116km running race on high, alpine trails, run as either a stage race or an ultramarathon.
 Each stage is to be completed in semi-autonomy, respecting any given time limits.

 Semi-autonomy means that participants must have the capacity to be autonomous between refreshment points – regarding food, water, clothing and security.
 Participants must be able to adapt to problems encountered or envisaged including bad weather, physical problems, injury etc.

 – Personal assistance, from supporters of participants, is only allowed at the designated refreshment points and must not interfere with the tasks of the checkpoint staff and volunteers.

 – It is forbidden to be accompanied during all or any part of the event by a person not enrolled in the event, outside of the refreshment posts.
 No pacing!

 – Participants must carry all obligatory equipment at all times during the event (listed below).
 The obligatory equipment will be checked at race registration, and can be checked at any time during the event.

 – Participants are forbidden to take shortcuts or detours.

 – Participants take part in the event at their own risk.